FIS Ski Jumping World Cup

 The FIS Ski Jumping World Cup is the world's highest level of ski jumping and the FIS Ski Flying World Cup as the subdivisional part of the competition.
 It was founded by Torbjørn Yggeseth for the 1979/80 season and organized by the International Ski Federation.
 Women began competing during the 2011/12 season.

 The rounds are hosted primarily in Europe, with regular stops in Japan and rarely in North America.
-These have been hosted in 20 countries around the world for both men and women: Austria, Bosnia, Canada, Czech Republic, Finland, France, Germany, Italy, Japan, Kazakhstan, Norway, Poland, Romania, Russia, Slovakia, Slovenia, South Korea, Sweden, Switzerland and the United States.
+These have been hosted in total 21 countries around the world for both men 20 and women: Austria, Bosnia and Herzegovina, China, Canada, Czech Republic, Finland, France, Germany, Italy, Japan, Kazakhstan, Norway, Poland, Romania, Russia, Slovakia, Slovenia, South Korea, Sweden, Switzerland and the United States.

 Summer Grand Prix is the top level summer competition on plastic.
-The lower competitive circuits include the Continental Cup, the FIS Cup, the FIS Race and the Alpen Cup.
+The lower competitive circuits include the Continental Cup, the Inter-Continental Cup, the FIS Cup, the FIS Race and the Alpen Cup.

-Global map of all world cup hosts

-The maps display all 64 locations around the globe that have hosted World Cup events for men (57) and women (20) at least one time in the history of the competition.
-Pyeongchang in 2017 was the latest new host.